-A sheet pan shrimp boil is a rustic summer meal of shrimp, sausage, potatoes and corn that is baked on a big sheet pan in the oven.
-It’s perfect for feeding a crowd and comes together in minutes!
+A Sheet Pan Shrimp Boil is a rustic summer meal of juicy shrimp, spicy sausage, tender potatoes and crisp corn that is baked on a big sheet pan in the oven.
+It’s perfect for feeding a crowd and take about 30 minutes to make!

 Shrimp Boil Dinner on a Sheet Pan

 I love love making this recipe for summertime parties.
 This shrimp boil on a sheet pan is so incredibly easy.
 Just roughly chop the ingredients, toss them in some flavorful seasoning and throw it all on a big baking sheet pan.